zappar-xr/playcanvas-sync/README.md

 # Overview

+This fork of playcanvas-sync adds the -y flag to skip the confirmations presented by `pushAll`.

 The `pcsync` and `pcwatch` utilities allow editing copies of JavaScript and other textual files of a PlayCanvas project locally, on your own computer, in a text editor of your choice.